csalguera/log-go-front-end/README.md

 - [x] Allow users to create a collection of favorite books
 - [x] Allow users to update their favorite books
 - [x] Allow users to delete their favorite books
+- [x] Allow users to add images to their created resources
+- [x] Allow users to update their own profile name
-- [ ] Allow users to update their own profile name and photo
+- [ ] Allow users to update their own profile photo
 - [ ] Allow user to delete their own profile
-- [ ] Allow users to add images to their created resources
 - [ ] Allow users to like/unlike another user's resources
 - [ ] Allow users to leave comments on resources
 - [ ] Allow users to update their own comments